civican/legisinfo/42-1/bills/C-79/bill_text.md

 ### Section 53.1

-  **(1)** Where a court is satisfied, on application by the owner of a registered trade-mark, that any goods to which the **registered** trade-mark **or a trade-mark that is confusing with the registered trade-mark** has been applied are about to be imported into Canada or have been imported into Canada but have not yet been released, and that the distribution of the goods in Canada would be contrary to this Act, the court may make an order
+  **(1)** Where a court is satisfied, on application by the owner of a registered trade-mark, that any goods to which the registered trade-mark or a trade-mark that is confusing with the registered trade-mark has been applied are about to be imported into Canada or have been imported into Canada but have not yet been released, and that the distribution of the goods in Canada would be contrary to this Act, the court may make an order

-> **Explanatory Note**:
-> Relevant portion of subsection 53.1(1):
-> *Existing Text*:
-> > Where a court is satisfied, on application by the owner of a registered trade-mark, that any goods to which the trade-mark has been applied are about to be imported into Canada or have been imported into Canada but have not yet been released, and that the distribution of the goods in Canada would be contrary to this Act, the court may make an order

 #### `Investment Canada Act`